-- After 3 days absent A phone call/communication will be made home (teacher or attendance officer) - After 7 days absent After 7 days absent in a class, the School Attendance Office or office will mail a letter and a phone call home and document the communication. - After 10 days absent After the 10th absence from a class, the parent/guardian and student will meet with the Attendance Officer and the Review Board.
+After 3 days absent A phone call/communication will be made home (teacher or attendance officer)

+After 7 days absent in a class, the School Attendance Office or office will mail a letter and a phone call home and document the communication.

+After the 10th absence from a class, the parent/guardian and student will meet with the Attendance Officer and the Review Board.
 The Review Board will consist of a counselor, a teacher, the student and the parent or guardian.
 The purpose of the meeting is to inform the student and the parent that the student is in danger of losing partial or total credit.
-In this meeting, the following will occur: - 1.
-The student's absences and incidences of tardiness are reviewed. - 2.
+In this meeting, the following will occur:

+- 1. The student's absences and incidences of tardiness are reviewed. - 2.
 A contract will be signed by all members at the meeting. - 3.
 The contract will state the number of days absent and the number of days a student has left, if any, before losing credit.

-4. The contract will state the requirements the student will have to follow to earn credit.
-5. The student is responsible for collecting make-up work and returning the work in a timely manner.
-6. Due to the nature of each class, the teacher may give different assignments based on his/her classroom policy. student meets all of his or her obligations as written in the contract, he or y continue the class and may continue working toward credit.
-After 13 days absent guardia student extenu The de tudent is absent 12 times in a class in one semester, the parent or an and student will meet with the High School Assistant Principal.
-If the t has not satisfied the contractual terms and has not shown that ating circumstances exist, credit may be denied partially or completely. cision of the Assistant Principal and Review Board will be provided in g within 5 school days and may include: Credit denied Credit reduced Individual plans are written based on medical problems or situations.
+- 4. The contract will state the requirements the student will have to follow to earn credit. - 5.
+The student is responsible for collecting make-up work and returning the work in a timely manner. - 6.
+Due to the nature of each class, the teacher may give different assignments based on his/her classroom policy.

+If the student meets all of his or her obligations as written in the contract, he or she may continue the class and may continue working toward credit.

+If the student is absent 12 times in a class in one semester, the parent or guardian and student will meet with the High School Assistant Principal.
+If the student has not satisfied the contractual terms and has not shown that extenuating circumstances exist, credit may be denied partially or completely.
+The decision of the Assistant Principal and Review Board will be provided in writing within 5 school days and may include:

+- 1. Credit denied - 2.
+Credit reduced - 3.
+Individual plans are written based on medical problems or situations. - 4.
 Washtenaw County Family Court, Juvenile Division, Intake Supervisor contacted about the truancy.

+Appeal Process\

-Appeal Process Review The student with his/her parent or guardian may appeal the decision of the Review Board and the High School Assistant Principal to the High School Principal.
-1. The appeal must be presented within 5 school days of receiving the written decision to deny or reduce credit.
-2. The appeal must be in writing and must state the reasons the student and parent disagree with the decision and the resolution they are requesting.
-3. The student with his/her parent or guardian may appeal the decision of the High School Principal to the Central Office Designee following the same timelines and written appeal.
+The student with his/her parent or guardian may appeal the decision of the Review Board and the High School Assistant Principal to the High School Principal.

+- 1. The appeal must be presented within 5 school days of receiving the written decision to deny or reduce credit. - 2.
+The appeal must be in writing and must state the reasons the student and parent disagree with the decision and the resolution they are requesting. - 3.
+The student with his/her parent or guardian may appeal the decision of the High School Principal to the Central Office Designee following the same timelines and written appeal.

-In the case of a middle school student gross truancy may cause retention if a student cannot adequately test out of core classes.
+\ In the case of a middle school student gross truancy may cause retention if a student cannot adequately test out of core classes.